Buffalo gunman pleads not guilty to domestic terror charge

 County Executive Marc Poloncarz last month called the handling of the 911 call “completely unacceptable” and said the county would seek to fire the employee.

-A message seeking comment was sent Thursday to a spokesperson for the dispatcher's union, and a message was left at a possible phone number for her.
+The dispatcher's union, the Civil Service Employees Association, said Thursday it had ensured that disciplinary due process provisions were “followed fairly and appropriately here.”

 The dispatcher told The Buffalo News late last month she was sorry about what the caller went through during the shooting, adding that more facts would come out at the hearing.
+A message was left Thursday at a possible phone number for her.

 Peltz reported from New York.